nix-community/home-manager/docs/manual/nix-flakes/nix-darwin.md

 outside the module graph, such as flake inputs, prefer `home-manager.extraSpecialArgs`.

+Use `home-manager.sharedModules` for Home Manager modules or settings that should be imported by every user declared in `home-manager.users`.

-and it is also rebuilt with the nix-darwin generations.
+The Home Manager configuration is also rebuilt with the nix-darwin generations.
 The rebuild command here may be `darwin-rebuild switch --flake ~/.config/darwin`.

 You can use the above `flake.nix` as a template in `~/.config/darwin` by